 Without a comparable compression algorithm, the files streaming on Disney+ put a larger strain on your network by using up more bandwidth than a similar file on Netflix would.
 Because of this, Disney+ is buffering more frequently for some users.

 And also the cost of Disney plus Canada is cheaper than Netflix because Disney comes in at 1.30 CAD/mo. cheaper than Netflix’s Basic service.

 Streaming Netflix on a mobile hotspot will use more data than streaming it from your phone.

-If you’re looking to save some money, set the video quality for automatic and then check back in 24 hours or so to see if that works as well as watching the next episode automatically.
+If you’re looking to save some money, set the video quality for automatic and then check back in 24 hours or so to see if that works as well as watch the next episode automatically.

 On your computer, select low-quality playback settings and make sure to keep an eye out for changes over time.
 And don’t forget about smart TVs!

 They may have their own page where you can change resolution and other options like auto-play of episodes (which is great when binge-watching).